 In this first chapter, I will examine the initial processes of meeting, researching and making which have kick started the ‘Thread: Bearing Witness’ project, and will show how these separate strands intend to enact the projects’ aims.
 The next chapter will examine the processes and work being created by Kettle together with individual refugees and asylum seekers.
 The project is changing and reformulating with time, as is common with art projects, as Kettle learns and explores the processes and connections in more depth.
 As such, what is written here may not be true when the project is over – but we think it is valuable to document these changes, and so therefore to chapter our intentions and reflections at this mid-point of the project.

 The ‘Thread Bearing Witness’ project has four core aims:

 - To use textiles as a communicative tool to create and strengthen social bonds, with the view that this will foster community and individual resilience.

 - To learn about refugees and asylum seekers here in the UK, in recognition of their individuality; their immense value to our community; and in celebration of each individual’s unique strengths and resilience.

 - To document through embroidery a shared public and individual sentiment of care and concern for the suffering that refugees and asylum seekers endure.

-- To raise money and awareness about/for issues faced refugees and asylum seekers (50% of profits from artwork sales will go to charities supporting refugees and asylum seekers)
+- To raise money and awareness about/for issues faced refugees and asylum seekers (profits from artwork sales will go to charities supporting refugees and asylum seekers)

 The various strands and processes of meeting, researching and making include: